hunghkit/sequelize-sql/readme.md

 ```

 ## Install Note
-- If you're using `module-alias` or custom prototype, you should add a file and put path file to `.sequelizerc`.
+- If you're using `module-alias` or custom prototype, you should add a file and put path file to config of `.sequelizerc`.

 ```
+// config content
 const path = require('path');

 module.exports = {
-  "config": '...',
-  "models-path": '...',
+  "test": '...',
-  "seeders-path": '...',
+  "production": '...',
-  "migrations-path": '...',
+  "development": '...',
   "extension": 'put it in here',
 };